 Mental Health in Memphis

 The University of Memphis offers a number of graduate programs that prepare students to work in the mental health field.
 Students can specialize in a number of areas, including Clinical Mental Health, Clinical Rehabilitation Counseling, and Rehabilitation Counseling.
 Each program builds knowledge and skills that are necessary for effective clinical practice.
 Each program is also fully accredited.
 Graduates are eligible for licensure in the state of Tennessee.
-For more information about these degree programs, call 901-678-2841.4
+For further information about these degree programs, please call 901-678-2841.4

 1. Pink Palace Family of Museums.
 (2014).
 Home - Museum Overview.